haganbmj/mtg-proxy-site/README.md

 - Need to verify @media print behavior across multiple browsers.
 - Probably also need to document print to pdf process and options.
 - Manually adjusting print margins restores the hidden default print page header/footer.
 Unclear if there's a way to actually remove those or not.
-- Doesn't acknowledge MTGA format set declarations, though not sure I would want it to.
-- Cards with Parenthese in the name don't work, fortunately that's just Un-cards so far.

 ### Future Thoughts